cproctor/ub-cs-education-handbook/README.md

 # UB Computer Science Education Handbook

+***Looking for the latest version of the handbook?
+Look in the "Releases" section of the right sidebar.***

 This repository contains the source material for the CS education program handbook.
 The source documents are written in [Markdown](https://daringfireball.net/projects/markdown/) and built using [Pandoc](https://pandoc.org/MANUAL.html).